splunk/public-o11y-docs/gdi/opentelemetry/components/receiver-creator-receiver.rst

 You can use any of the following observer extensions as listeners for the receiver creator:

 - ``docker_observer``: Detects and reports running container endpoints through the Docker API.
-- ``ecs_observer``: Discovers Prometheus scrape targets for all running tasks through the ECS/EC2 API.
 - ``ecs_task_observer``: Detects and reports container endpoints for running ECS tasks.
 - ``host_observer``: Discovers listening network endpoints of the current host.
 - ``k8s_observer``: Detects and reports Kubernetes pod, port, and node endpoints through the Kubernetes API.